 Safety alert: Computer use can be monitored, and it is impossible to completely clear your browser history.
-If you are afraid your internet use might be monitored, call the National Domestic Violence Hotline at 800-799-7233 or 800-787-3224 TTY or en Español.
+If you are afraid that your internet use might be monitored, call the National Domestic Violence Hotline at 800-799-7233 or 800-787-3224 TTY, or go to en Español.

-If you have ever had an intimate experience with your partner that made you feel uncomfortable, afraid or that happened to you without your consent, you are not alone.
+If you have ever had an intimate experience with your partner that made you feel uncomfortable or afraid, or one that took place without your consent, you are not alone.

 The Department of Defense cares about the safety and well-being of everyone in the military community.
-Read on to learn more about how DOD addresses sexual assault and abuse and some of the options available for anyone seeking support.
+Read on to learn more about how the department addresses sexual assault and abuse and some of the options available to anyone seeking support.

-Sexual assault is one of many harmful behaviors on a continuum of sexual violence, including sexual harassment, unwanted sexual contact and sexual abuse by an intimate partner.
+Sexual abuse is one of many harmful behaviors that involve sexual violence.
+These include sexual harassment, unwanted sexual contact and sexual abuse by an intimate partner.
 In both the military and civilian communities, it is likely more common than most people realize, with victims often experiencing physical, mental and emotional health issues as a result.

 According to the Centers for Disease Control and Prevention, these issues can include drug misuse, heart disease and depression.
 Victims may also suffer economic losses related to an inability to work.

-In a relationship, sexual abuse can include a range of harmful, coercive behaviors.
+In a relationship, sexual abuse can include a range of harmful behaviors.
 These may take the form of pressure being put on one partner to engage in sexual acts that make that partner feel afraid, unsafe or uncomfortable.

 If you have experienced sexual abuse or any other form of physical violence, or a threat of violence from your spouse or partner, this can be a red flag for ongoing serious harm and risk to you and your family.

-Because physical intimacy is a part of most romantic relationships, some individuals may not realize that feeling unsafe or becoming upset following a sexual encounter with a spouse or partner can constitute abuse.
+Because physical intimacy is a part of most romantic relationships, some individuals may not realize that feeling unsafe or becoming upset following a sexual encounter with a spouse or partner can be a warning sign of abuse.

 Getting help for sexual abuse

-A FAP victim advocate can also help you identify community-based, civilian assistance if you wish to seek alternatives to military-based resources.
+A FAP victim advocate can also help you identify community-based, civilian assistance as opposed to relying on military-based resources.

-FAP works in coordination with the DOD Sexual Assault Prevention and Response Office to ensure victims receive support through a network of care as well as the protections to which they are entitled.
+The Family Advocacy Program works in coordination with civilian and military helping agencies to ensure victims receive support through a network of care as well as the protections to which they are entitled.